This page was most recently updated on May 8th, 2025

 E. Benefits of Membership.
 Court membership shall entitle members to the following benefits:

-A.3.
-Discount rates for various court functions, and rates to be approved by the Board of Advisors.
+3. Discount rates for various court functions, and rates to be approved by the Board of Advisors.

-A.5.
-In person and Virtual voting rights at General Membership Meetings.
+5. In-person and Virtual voting rights at General Membership Meetings.

-A.6.
-Eligibility to walk with your UCPPE title and represent the Organization at public functions.
+6. Eligibility to walk with your UCPPE title and represent the Organization at public functions.

-A.9.
-Eligibility to run for a UCPPE BOA position.
+9. Eligibility to run for a UCPPE BOA position.

-A.11.
-Eligibility to serve as a member on a line of succession.
+11. Eligibility to serve as a member on a line of succession.

 ARTICLE V: MEETINGS OF MEMBERS